-Unlike ns-2, in which Packet objects contain a buffer of C++ structures corresponding to protocol headers, each network packet in ns-3 contains a byte Buffer and a list of Tags:
+Unlike ns-2, in which Packet objects contain a buffer of C++ structures corresponding to protocol headers, each network packet in ns-3 contains a byte Buffer, a list of byte Tags, a list of packet Tags, and a PacketMetadata object:

 - The byte buffer stores the serialized content of the chunks added to a packet.
 The serialized representation of these chunks is expected to match that of real network packets bit for bit (although nothing forces you to do this) which means that the content of a packet buffer is expected to be that of a real packet.
-Packets can also be created with an arbitrary zero-filled payload for which no real memory is allocated. - The list of tags stores an arbitrarily large set of arbitrary user-provided data structures in the packet.
+Packets can also be created with an arbitrary zero-filled payload for which no real memory is allocated. - Each list of tags stores an arbitrarily large set of arbitrary user-provided data structures in the packet.
 Each Tag is uniquely identified by its type; only one instance of each type of data structure is allowed in a list of tags.
 These tags typically contain per-packet cross-layer information or flow identifiers (i.e., things that you wouldn't find in the bits on the wire).
-Each tag stored in the tag list can be at most 16 bytes.
-Trying to attach bigger data structures will trigger crashes at runtime.
-The 16 byte limit is a modifiable compilation constant.

-Chapter 7: Packets 40
+Chapter 7: Packets 42

-ass Packet
+class Packet

-ic functions:

-hstructors

-d/remove/peek at Headers

-d/remove/peek at Tags

-gmentation
+ablic functions: constructors add/remove/peek at Headers add/remove/peek at Tags ragmentation & reassembly.